yeehaa123/presentation-moonconf/slides.md

 <!---

 The point of this presentation is too debunk all these assumptions about frontend architecture.
-It consists of two parts.
+It roughly consists of two parts:

 -->